ESPhoenix/caveFeatures/README.md

-# coreFeatures
+# caveFeatures

-**coreFeatures** is a feature generation method that leverages the program MSMS to separate a protein structure (supplied as a PDB file) into core and exterior regions.
+**caveFeatures** is a feature generation method that leverages the program MSMS to separate a protein structure (supplied as a PDB file) into core and exterior regions.
+**caveFeatures** also leverages the program fPocket to identify large pockets within proteins of interest, these are then treated as an additional "cave" region for feature generation.

-The following features are generated for each of these regions:
+The following features are generated for core, exterior and cave regions:

 - Element Counts
 - Amino Acid Counts